Should You Obtain a Medical Power of Attorney for Your Child’s Health Care Decisions?

 Temporary Medical Power of Attorney

-A temporary medical power of attorney also referred to as a temporary healthcare power of attorney, empowers another individual (the agent) to make medical decisions on behalf of the person creating the power of attorney (the principal) in instances where the principal is unable to do so due to physical or mental incapacity.
-This legal document is utilized when the principal experiences temporary difficulties in communication or decision-making, such as under anesthesia or during a temporary loss of consciousness.
-The agent’s authority comes into effect when the principal becomes incapable and ceases when the principal regains the ability to make decisions.
-The principal can grant the agent the power to select among available medical treatments, authorize or refuse treatment in the event of a terminal illness.
-The temporary medical power of attorney can be prepared before any illness or medical emergency arises, enabling the designated person to make decisions for a specific duration of time or in specific situations.
-Any competent adult has the right to establish a temporary medical power of attorney.
+A temporary medical power of attorney, also referred to as a temporary healthcare power of attorney, empowers another individual (the agent) the authority to make medical decisions on behalf of the person creating the power of attorney (the principal) when the principal is unable to do so due to physical or mental incapacity.
+This legal document is utilized when the principal faces temporary difficulties in communication or decision-making, such as under anesthesia or during a temporary loss of consciousness.
+The agent’s authority takes effect when the principal becomes incapable and ends when the principal regains the ability to make decisions.

 Become Your Child’s Power of Attorney

-Otherwise, you may not be able to obtain medical information or consent to treatment for your child.
+Without these steps, you may not be able to obtain medical information or consent to treatment for your child.

 Contact Us